 What are Zimtsterne?

-NOTE: due to the difference in ground nuts and nut flours, I highly recommend that you use a scale for best results
+NOTE: due to the difference in ground nuts and nut flours, I highly recommend that you use a scale and these step by step directions for the best results

 Zimtsterne: German Cinnamon Stars